Statsig’s Outdoor Launch Campaign in San Francisco

 Stytch’s founders and their internal team worked closely with Division of Labor Advertising to create their hugely successful first advertising campaign.

 The people who work at ad agencies are generally not Rhodes Scholars, rocket scientists, or Mensa members.
 They didn’t graduate from Stanford, Penn, or MIT.
 And if you’re the CEO of a Series B startup, you may be smarter than many of them.
 But intelligence doesn’t make great advertising.
 Insight does.
-And ad people know how to connect emotionally with people and make them want things.
+And advertising agencies know how to connect emotionally with people and make them want things.

 And that’s a good thing.
-You all know too much; about the product about the market about the technology about the details.
+Founders and early employees often know too much; about the product about the market about the technology about the details.
 Your target audience doesn’t think about your product 1/100th as much as you do.
 Neither do we.
 But an agency can help find that little piece of truth, that one thing that will make people sit up and go, “Ooah, what’s that?”

 Strategic Planning: Sure, you can draft a business plan, but can you craft a campaign strategy that weaves seamlessly beyond just digital and social clicks?
 An ad agency does more than just draw pretty pictures; they map out the entire journey, sorta like a GPS with a PhD in marketing.